tetrahydroc/RTVModLib/README.md

 # RTVModLib — Hook Framework for Road to Vostok

 RTVModLib provides a hook system for Road to Vostok mods, allowing multiple mods to intercept and modify game behavior without conflicting with each other.
+This is still very much a WIP framework, I would advise against using it until there is a release.

 ## How It Works